Wide-angle Image Rectification: A Survey: Distortion Models

 \subsection{Radial Distortions}

 Radial distortions are the main distortions in central single-view camera systems, which cause points on the image plane to be displaced from the ideal position projected under the perspective camera model along the radial axis from the center of the distortion \citep{hughes_ReviewGeometricDistortion_2008}.
 A typical feature of this type of distortion is circular symmetry to the distortion center.
 Distortion models that represent radial distortions can be seen as nonlinear functions of the radial distance.
-Many models are proposed in the literature to describe radial distortions, which can be divided into two groups \citep{courbon_GenericFisheyeCamera_2007,ying_ImposingDifferentialConstraints_2015}, i.e., pinhole-based models and captured rays-based models.
+Many models are proposed in the literature to describe radial distortions, which can be divided into two groups \citep{courbon_GenericFisheyeCamera_2007,ying_ImposingDifferentialConstraints_2015}, i.e., pinhole-based models and capturing rays-based models.

-\textbf{Pinhole-based models}: The first group of models is based on the pinhole camera model, a.k.a. the perspective projection model.
-The coordinate of a distorted point on the image plane is directly transformed from the coordinate of the point projected via perspective model.
+\textbf{Pinhole-based models}: The first group of models is based on the pinhole camera model (PCM in Section \ref{pcm}).
+The coordinate of a distorted point on the image plane is directly transformed from the coordinate of the point projected via the perspective model.
 The radial distance $r$ from a point to the distortion center is used to link the transformation $T_1$: